-Vaccination is a medical intervention that carries a risk of injury or death, which is greater for some than others.
-Therefore, the right to voluntary, informed consent to vaccination can be considered a human right.
+Vaccination is a medical intervention that carries a risk of injury or death.
+The right to informed consent to any medical intervention that can kill or injure you or your child is a human right.